Poison (Kielland novel)

 Poison (original Norwegian title: Gift) is an 1883 novel by the Norwegian writer Alexander Kielland.
 The novel is the first in a trilogy including Fortuna (1884) and St. Hans Fest (1887).
-An English language edition of Gift did not exist until November 2020, 137 years after its original publication, when it was finally translated as a labor of love by aspiring Norwegian writer M. A. Larsen, who self-published the classic novel as an e-book for Kindle under the title Poison.

 This famous novel is an attack on the Norwegian education system, particularly on the obsession with Latin.
-A schoolboy, Marius, is tormented throughout the first half of the novel by his scholastic inability, and during his final illness continues to murmur rote phrases, his last words being Mensa rotunda.
+A schoolboy, Little Marius, is tormented throughout the first half of the novel by his scholastic inability.
+He is the son of "Mrs. Gottwald," who had him out of wedlock.
+The fact that "Mrs. Gottwald" had her son "Little Marius" outside of marriage attaches an unspoken stigma to both her and her son—Little Marius is perceived as "illegitimate."
+However, out of sheer politeness and pity, the other townspeople still refer to his mother as "Mrs.," a title typically reserved for married and "respectable" women.
+Although Little Marius has a lower social status, he is allowed to attend school with the children from the town's respectable upper class.
+Little Marius, who is small in stature and not particularly intelligent, performs poorly in all subjects except one: rote-learning in Latin.
+During his final illness he continues to murmur rote phrases, his last words being Mensa rotunda.

-The main character of the book is Marius's friend Abraham Løvdahl, the son of a respected professor.
+The main character of the book is Little Marius's friend Abraham Løvdahl, the son of a respected professor.
 His mother Wenche is an idealist who struggles in vain to keep her son honest and upright; she takes her own life after falling pregnant to the businessman Michal Mordtmann.